 The PFF has been named one of The 25 Coolest Film Festivals and a Top 50 Worth the Entry Fee byMovieMaker Magazine and has been called the most filmmaker-friendly festival out there.

-The Festival takes place all in one convenient location and is held on 7 screens at the state of the art Harkins Scottsdale/101.
+The Phoenix Film Festival annually screens over 150 films, holds amazing parties and provided filmmaking seminars to capacity audiences.
+Over 23,000 attendees enjoy the 8 day festival.
+The Festival takes place all in one convenient location and is held on 7 screens at the state of the art Harkins Scottsdale 101.
 All parties and workshops are held in the Party Pavilion just outside the theatre.
 Which means everything you need is right on site.